adem-marangoz/embedde_system_online_diploma/Assignment/C/C Pointer Assignement/Q3/README.md

-## Write a program in C to print a string in reverse using a pointer The Alphabets are :
+## Write a program in C to print a string in reverse using a pointer.

 <br>Consol_Output</br>